AI-Powered Analysis

 Landlord Recapture RightHIGH RISK

-Short-Term Rental ProhibitionMEDIUM RISK
+Airbnb and Short-Term Rental ProhibitionMEDIUM RISK

-Continuing Liability After SubleaseMEDIUM RISK
+Continuing Full Liability After SubleaseMEDIUM RISK

 Disclaimer: SaferLease provides AI-powered informational analysis and is not a law firm and does not provide legal advice.